wusui/llama_slobber/METRICS_API.md

 Since this value only changes by a low integer, the tracking of this value is only being done for each season.

+***

+### find_wlt_patterns(player)

+Arguments:
+  * player -- player name

+Returns -- pattern information

+The return value is a list of seasons with a repeating cycles of scores.
+Each entry in the list consists of a season number, and the length of the cycle where the repeating scores appear.